sfroestl/angularjs-highcharts-directive/README.md

+# Angular HighCharts Directive
+This project shows you how to use the popular charting library [HighCharts](http://www.highcharts.com/) with [angularjs](http://angularjs.org/) with directives.
+It is based on the original angular-seed project.

+Example code covers:

+* Basic chart usage with pie and areaspline chart
+* (Coming soon: Interaction between chart and controller)

-# angular-seed — the seed for AngularJS apps
+##  The original documentation angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these